-Self storage security not only helps bring in customers, it can keep your business out of legal trouble (and save you money in the long run).
-Aside from keeping out thieves, of course, here are the top three reasons to invest in self storage security.
+Self storage security systems not only help bring in customers, but they can also keep your business out of legal trouble (and save you money in the long run).
+Aside from keeping out thieves, of course, here are the top three reasons to invest in self storage security:

 Proper security can help you avoid legal issues should something happen to a tenant’s belongings (of course, you should never guarantee security; simply highlight your security measures).
 Consider the case of Dilbeck v.
 Yates, in which a break-in resulted in a tenant’s items being stolen.

-Now that we’ve covered the benefits of self storage security, what are some of the best ways to secure it?
-Here are seven considerations that can turn your self storage facility into a very secure fortress!
+Now that we’ve covered the benefits of storage unit security, what are some of the best ways to secure it?
+Here are 10 considerations that can help give your self storage facility tenants some piece of mind!

 Fencing is a basic first step toward preventing theft, however, you don’t want to get so carried away that the facility looks like a prison.
-If you’ve installed many of the other security features on this list, you may not need fencing.
-Then again, you’ll want to consider heavy-duty commercial fencing that is climb and cut-resistant in the following circumstances:
+Even if you’ve installed many of the other security features on this list, you will still want strong fencing.
+Then again, you’ll still want to consider heavy-duty commercial fencing that is climb and cut-resistant in the following circumstances: